|

 practice, but the mentality has remained on winning Saturday to keep

-the season alive.
-UT’s Molly Hannis Earns SEC Honors, Named Freshman of the Week By Todd Mounce KNOXVILLE,
+Molly Hannis Earns SEC Honors, Named Freshman of the Week

 Tenn. – For the second time this season, the Southeastern Conference